JetBrains/YouTrackSharp/README.md

 Many other API's are not included yet - feel free to [tackle one of the `UpForGrabs` issues](https://github.com/JetBrains/YouTrackSharp/issues?q=is%3Aissue+is%3Aopen+label%3AUpForGrabs) and make YouTrackSharp better!

 ## Supported YouTrack versions

-YouTrack versions 2017.x and higher as well as YouTrack InCloud are officially supported by this library.
+YouTrackSharp versions follow YouTrack versioning.
+This means that YouTrackSharp 2018.4 supports YouTrack version 2018.4 as well as YouTrack InCloud for that version.

-Some features will work with older versions of YouTrack as well but they are not officially suppported.
-For other YouTrack versions:
+Some features will work with both newer and older versions of YouTrack as well but they are not officially suppported.

+For YouTrack versions before 2018.4:

+* YouTrack versions before 2018.4 - Use [YouTrackSharp 3.x](https://www.nuget.org/packages/YouTrackSharp/)
 * YouTrack Standalone 7.0 - [use the 2.x branch](https://github.com/JetBrains/YouTrackSharp/tree/2.x) or [YouTrackSharp 2.x](https://www.nuget.org/packages/YouTrackSharp/)
 * YouTrack Standalone 6.5 - [use the 2.x branch](https://github.com/JetBrains/YouTrackSharp/tree/2.x) or [YouTrackSharp 2.x](https://www.nuget.org/packages/YouTrackSharp/)
 * YouTrack Standalone 6.0 - [use the 2.x branch](https://github.com/JetBrains/YouTrackSharp/tree/2.x) or [YouTrackSharp 2.x](https://www.nuget.org/packages/YouTrackSharp/)